ballissia/personal-web/README.md

 Last Modified on: 12/5/2018
   Changes Include: Section positioning and responsiveness fixed, adjusted width of header and section, sticky nav menu.

+Last Modified on: 12/8/2018
+  Changes Include: removed lightgallery plugin.
+Began gallery from scratch in preparation for lightbox plugin.